and an Italian ambience, just east of Paris in the town of Neuilly-Plaisance

 The ground floor

-At the top of the front steps, in the middle of the raised ground floor, a glazed main door embellished with wrought-iron decoration opens into a hallway with white marble flooring.
+A glazed main door embellished with wrought-iron decoration opens into a hallway.
 On the left, a lounge is adorned with a working corner fireplace in a 1930s style.
 The fireplace is made of Loire stone.
 Wood strip flooring extends across this lounge, which is bathed in natural light from a tall garden-facing window.
 A counter demarcates an open-plan kitchen that adjoins the lounge.
 This kitchen has kept old decorative features, including a grid-patterned floor with false square inserts.
 The kitchen offers many storage spaces and work surfaces.
-It is filled with natural light from a window that looks out at a side terrace of timber decking where meals can be enjoyed in sunny weather.
+It is filled with natural light from a window that looks out at a south-east-facing side terrace.
 A doorway that has kept its old stone surround leads into a conservatory with a floor of large square tiles.

 Down a few steps from this conservatory, you reach into a vast living room that looks like an open-plan city apartment: a glazed wall leads out into the garden through large sliding glass doors.
-There is both underflooring heating here, beneath the tiles, and a wood-burning stove.
-Two skylights bring natural light into the room too.
 At the far end, a two-way mirror takes up much of the wall.
 When you look through it closely, you can see the annexes beyond it.
 These annexes could be converted.

 The upstairs

-A landing with a black-and-white checked floor and a ceiling embellished with plain mouldings connects to three bedrooms with wood strip flooring.
-Two of these bedrooms are filled with natural light from a window.
+A landing with a black-and-white checked floor connects to three bedrooms with wood strip flooring.
 The third one is brightened up with two windows.
 They share a bathroom with a lavatory.

 The basement